photo 19.jpg

 Thanks to this approach, their research framework outperformed other methods in simulation experiments as well as testing with a real robotic arm in a model kitchen.

-Additionally, after the user gently nudges the robot a few times to guide it to pick up the correct bowl, the robot can remember that correction and incorporate it into future learning, so the next day the robot can pick up the correct bowl without needing to be guided again.
+Additionally, after the user gently nudges the robot a few times to guide it to pick up the correct bowl, the robot can remember that correction and incorporate it into future learning, so the next day the robot can pick up the correct bowl without needing to be instructed again.

 In the future, the team wants to speed up the sampling process while maintaining or improving performance.
 They also want to test the method in new environments to assess the robot's adaptability.